222huan/py4SAIL/README.md

 ------------------------------------

+Besides, single wavelength instead of broadband is used in simulation.

 I have changed above possible mistakes, and the new four_sail.py and pypro4sail.py have been uploaded.

-In order to use, please replace the old four_sail.py and pypro4sail.py with these two modified files
+In order to use, please replace the old four_sail.py and pypro4sail.py with these two modified files.

+validation.ipynb shows the simulation results, which is consistent with the figures in Verhoef et al (2007).